Kiwanoah/MADS_Capstone_29/README.md

-# Predicting GDP of A Country using IMF and World Bank Data
+# Predicting GDP Per Capita By Data Blending of Micro and Macro Economic Indicators